openstatusHQ/openstatus/README.md

 3. Set up your .env file

-   from `apps/web` and `packages/db` you will find .env.example create your own.
+   From `apps/web` and `packages/db`, you will find .env.example.
+Create your own copy.

 4. Follow the steps to run your sqlite database locally inside of [README.md](https://github.com/openstatusHQ/openstatus/blob/main/packages/db/README.md)